 - Seeded rye bread This rye bread has a deep, slightly sour taste - in a good way, and the added seeds and nuts adds an amazing taste and texture that you won't be able to forget.

-To make: add 3/4 cup (90 grams) dark rye flour to 2 1/4 cups (270 grams) of bread flour.
-Add 2 tablespoons each of sesame seeds, and pumpkin seeds, and 1 tablespoon of caraway seeds and flax seeds.
-You can use any other blend of seeds and nuts, not to exceed 1/2 cup total.
-Before baking, brush the top of the loaf with just enough water to help a quick sprinkle of a little bit of each seed and/or nut to adhere.
-Rise and bake as directed in the recipe card.
+To make: add ¾ cup (90 grams) dark rye flour to 2¼ cups (270 grams) of bread flour.
+Add 2 tablespoons each of sesame seeds, and pumpkin seeds, and 1 tablespoon of caraway seeds.
+You can use any other blend of seeds and nuts, not to exceed ½ cup total.
+Add 1½ teaspoons of molasses to warm water before mixing with dry ingredients.
+Mix, rise, and bake as directed in the recipe card.

 This is only the tip of the no-knead iceberg!
 Think of all the flavorful ingredients you can bring to your no-knead bread: olives, roasted garlic, jalapenos, caramelized onion, cheese, and a wide variety of herbs.
 You can even go sweet with a cinnamon swirl or citrus notes.
 Have fun, and like I said, play with your food!

 Fresh bread is best eaten within 2 to 3 days.
 Although your first instinct will be to wrap it in plastic, like a store bought loaf, that only encourages mold growth and a gummy texture to your leftover bread.
 Place the bread, cut side down, in a paper bag, or wrapped in parchment.
 Wrap that bag in a kitchen towel and leave on the counter.
 If you have cut your loaf in half, place the cut sides together and wrap as instructed.